TempoQuestInc/AceCAST-Docs/source/InstallationGuide.rst

 `NVHPC 25.9 Downloads`_) or you can try our quick method below:

 .. important::
-   AceCAST v4.5.0 and later uses the NVHPC SDK version 25.9.
+   AceCAST v4.6.0 uses the NVHPC SDK version 25.9.
 Previous versions of AceCAST required older versions of the NVHPC SDK.
 Users will need to install this newer version of the NVIDIA HPC SDK with the new version of AceCAST.

 **NVHPC v25.9 Quick Install:**